-If assessed with a Group I or Group II disability, the monthly pension is the sum of a basic component (800 soms or 12% of the average wage in the last year, whichever is higher), an insurance component based on years of covered employment and earnings for the period before January 1, 1996, and an insurance component based on the value of accumulated contributions from January 1, 1996, onward.
+If assessed with a Group I or Group II disability, the monthly pension is the sum of a basic component, an insurance component based on years of covered employment and earnings for the period before 1996, and an insurance component based on the value of accumulated contributions since 1996.
+If assessed with a Group III disability, 50% of the full disability pension is paid.